tilek/about-me/gratitude/people_that_impacted_me_a_lot.md

-This is a list of people who I felt like/liked/love/loved me and impacted me a lot in positive ways.
+This is a list of people who I felt like/liked/love/loved me and impacted me a lot in positive ways significantly affecting the direction of my life.
 Surely, I forgot or did not yet mention some people that are supposed to be here.
 I hope you can forgive me.   -- Tilek 🙏

+I also added some people to the list of people I loved working with.

 Family & relatives during childhood
 - My grandmother from mother's side (tayane)